Avvvvvvie/ITS-Login-Demo/README.md

 - User can select whether they wantsto create an account or whether they want to use a social login provider
 - Storage and modification of a nickname per user.
 - Passwords shall be stored securely
-- A user can view and modify his Nickname
+- A user can view and modify their Nickname

 ### Implemented Security Measures
 - Content Security Policy